-- REITs have historically outperformed the S&P 500 Index over most moderate to long investment periods and have had better returns than corporate bonds. - REIT stocks on average have historically outperformed other stocks on average over the long term. - REITs can help diversify investment portfolios, and are increasingly a key aspect of investment portfolios and retirement savings. - REITs have historically offered a balance of capital appreciation and income. - REITs have historically provided low correlation with the broader market. - REITs historically have increased portfolio returns and reduced portfolio risk. - REITs have helped to complete portfolio asset allocation.
+- REITs can help diversify investment portfolios, and are increasingly a key aspect of investment portfolios and retirement savings. - REITs have historically offered a balance of capital appreciation and income. - REITs have historically provided low correlation with the broader market. - REITs historically have increased portfolio returns and reduced portfolio risk. - $\blacksquare$ REITs have helped to complete portfolio asset allocation.